zenodeapp/substitution-matrices/README.md

 ### 2. Configure and run your (test) node

-After having installed all dependencies use:
+After having installed all dependencies, use:

 ```script
 npx hardhat node